bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 Another interesting idea would be to use the blocked algorithm to implement a dense-sparse matrix multiplication.

-My lie wasn't so bad.
-It's not like I'm setting out to implement all of linear algebra.
-No promises if it's going to continue!
+My lie wasn’t so bad.
+It’s not like I’m setting out to implement all of linear algebra.
+No promises if it’s going to continue!
 In the meanwhile, this implementation is perfectly reusable, general, and has a structure that makes it easy to improve by parallelization or optimization.

-## A Forum For Scientific Computing and Related Things in Rust
+## Hello Scientific Computing and Related Things in Rust

 We have so much work to do!
 I would like to get in touch with others that are interested.
-I’ve [created a forum thread][users] as a starting point for a place to gather.
+We need a place to gather!

 One “simple” thing on my mind that requires people to gather to collaborate is to further the state of numerical traits in Rust.
 Even code generic over just f32, f64 is rather unpleasant!

-[users]: .

 ## End